qwaneu/qwaneu.github.io/_drafts/test-driving-a-command-line-interface-in-python.md

 ## Testing issues with scripts

 I have used several command argument parsers for multiple personal projects and never bothered to test them.
 First of all because it where personal projects, no other user would be bothered by glitches in the command line.
-Because of the following hurdle.
+Secondly, because of the following hurdle.
 Calling a script and capturing the output to see what it is doing is one thing.
 But what if the script is generating (binary) files, make changes to some sort of database, integrate with APIs and has some business logic as well?
 Then integrated tests becomes a pain and simply calling the script from the command line and observing the effects in several places doesn't cut it.

 In the past 18month or so, I have been working for a big organisation where lots of teams and individuals use (a.o.) python scripts to execute smaller and bigger automation tasks.
 They typically have no clue how start testing those scripts.
 Most of those scripts integrate stuff much like I mentioned before.

 ## Hexagonal approach

-My invoicing app will be a script, at first, but one with real stuff to do; It will have to deal with TAX rules (VAT and potentially others).
+My invoicing app will be a script at first, but one with real stuff to do; It will have to deal with TAX rules (VAT and potentially others).
 It will maintain rules around generating invoice numbers, payment periods, totals.
 It will make it possible to manage customers, generate their invoices with as few user input as possible, it will produce pdf output and I needs to deal with multiple organisation units (my professional, my wifes professional, and personal).

 Testing the business rules focusses on the domain, testing the adapter integration with some storage of invoices and customers etc. (whatever that storege is, haven't decided yet) is a separate issue.